 Cloud computing has become critical for digital operations.
 However, a single cloud no longer suffices to maintain the growing spectrum of businesses’ current needs and future ambitions.
 By , organizations are projected to rely on at least ten clouds to meet their IT needs fully.
 Yet, few managers today have a formal strategy for transitioning to multi- or hybrid cloud operations.

 Multi-Cloud vs. Hybrid Cloud: What is the Difference?

 A hybrid cloud setup assumes usage of one (or several) public clouds, along with private cloud(s) deployed on or off-premises.
 Hybrid cloud architecture aims to augment the company’s existing hardware (data centers) with extra public cloud solutions to gain sufficient resources for running digital operations.

-Example of hybrid cloud infrastructure: you are running an Episerver e-commerce website with Azure Web Apps.
+Example of hybrid cloud infrastructure: you are running an Optimizely e-commerce website with Azure Web Apps.
 However, you are hosting your SQL databases locally on a private cloud on-premises for extra security.

 Read more about hybrid infrastructure use cases on Microsoft Azure.

 In a multi-cloud environment, companies mesh two or more clouds, either private or public, to support various workloads and service verticals.
 Each public cloud may operate independently from others.
 Though more frequently, a multi-cloud strategy assumes connectivity between multiple public cloud services and a private cloud.
 Respectively, a hybrid cloud is a common use case of multi-cloud.

 The key difference between hybrid cloud solutions and multi-cloud is the type of cloud assets the company relies on.
 A hybrid cloud strategy always assumes the usage of on-premises resources, along with one or more public cloud services.
 Multi-cloud architecture, more often, doesn’t assume on-premises connectivity.